steve-rodri/express-react-one-model/README.md

 1. Write a student services file that makes axios requests which exports functions that makes requests to:
 -  GET `/students`
 -  POST  `/students`
+3. Implement onChange and onSubmit handlers in the form
-1. Style your app using CSS, this would be a great time to practice grid or flexbox!
+4. Style your app using CSS, this would be a great time to practice grid or flexbox!
 Feeling adventurous?
 Look into [React-Bootstrap](https://react-bootstrap.github.io/)

 ## Bonus: